-There are a number of reasons why your husband might have become bad-tempered.
-The patriarchal society that we live in, forces its males to behave in a certain manner.
+- Patriarchal conditioning: The patriarchal society that we live in forces men to behave in a certain manner.
 A cranky husband can be a reflection of how he has been raised.
-He might be trying to live up to a masculine ideal set by someone and constantly failing to do so or he might be going through emotional trauma or his suppressed feelings might be coming out.
+He might be trying to live up to a masculine ideal set by someone and feel as if he is constantly failing to do so

 13 Ways To Deal With A Cranky Husband

 “My husband is so negative all the time.”
 “My husband is moody and angry all the time.”
 “I’ve a grumpy old husband.”
 Thoughts like these may begin to weigh you down if your life partner is irritable and short with you, snaps at the slightest of things, and laughter and joy seem to have vanished from your marriage.
 It may begin to feel as if you’re stuck in a loveless marriage with no hope of reconciliation.